×

 When we asked people living in Prague what life is like and how people spend their time, they said:

 "Prague is a popular destination for expats and digital nomads due to its vibrant culture, affordable cost of living, and excellent public transportation system.
 The city is full of interesting sights, activities, and events, making it an ideal place to explore and experience the local culture.
 Expats and digital nomads can find a wide range of accommodation options, from shared apartments to luxury apartments, to suit their budget and lifestyle.
 The city also offers a variety of job opportunities, from freelancing to full-time positions, making it a great place to start a career.
-With its excellent infrastructure, Prague is a great place to live and work, and many expats and digital nomads find it easy to settle in and make friends," explained one expat living in Prague, Czechia.
+With its excellent infrastructure, Prague is a great place to live and work, and many expats and digital nomads find it easy to settle in and make friends," commented one expat who made the move to Prague.

 Urban Address Prague